Run Vantage Express on VirtualBox

 - On the next screen, press ENTER again to select the default SUSE Linux kernel.

 - Once the VM is up, you will see its desktop environment.
-When prompted for username/password enter
+When prompted for a username and password, enter

 - The database is configured to autostart with the VM.
-To confirm that the database has started go to the virtual desktop and start
+To confirm that the database has started, go to the virtual desktop and start a terminal.

 PDE state is DOWN/HARDSTOP.